-Most well-known, reputable manufacturers (think HP, Brother, Dell, etc.) are not just putting arbitrary expiry dates on their ink and toner products simply to make an extra buck off their customers.
-If a product has a “best if used by” or actual expiration date printed on it, it’s there because the item must have some type of shelf-life, and at some point, after that date, the item will lose it’s potency, or freshness.
+Most well-known, reputable manufacturers (think HP, Brother, Dell, etc.) are not just putting arbitrary expiry dates on their ink and toner.
+If a product has a “best if used by” or actual expiration date printed on it, it’s because the item has a shelf-life.
+At some point, after that date, the item will lose its potency or freshness.

-Companies print an expiry date on these products to insure the integrity and quality of both the ink/toner and the printer.
-That being said, expiration dates on ink and toner cartridges are not exact.
-In most cases, these items will perform quite well for 1-2 years beyond any dates displayed on the package.
+Companies print an expiration date on products to insure integrity and quality.
+However, expiration dates on ink and toner cartridges are not exact.
+In many cases, these items will perform quite well for 1-2 years beyond any dates displayed on the package.

 Dying A Slow Death

-When your printer ink “expires”, it won’t be on a specific date.
-What typically happens is it dries up slowly until it can no longer be used print documents.
+When your printer ink “expires,” it doesn’t automatically go bad on a specific date.
+Instead, ink dries up slowly until it can no longer be used.
 Attempting to install and use an expired cartridge shouldn’t harm your printer.
-However, over time, they can get clogged which causes the printer to work harder and the end-result may then be expensive repairs to your printer.
-Once it’s installed, it’s best to let an ink cartridge run its cleaning course in order to keep the nozzles unblocked.
-Cartridges can begin to go bad even sooner than their expiration dates if your printer is not getting a regular workout.
-Note to self – Never leave a cartridge unused in your printer for too long! if you don’t use your printer very often, at least try to print a page or two a week to keep your cartridges active.
+However, over time, they can get clogged.
+This causes the printer to work harder.
+The end-result may be expensive printer repairs.
+Once installed, it’s best to let an ink cartridge run its cleaning course.
+This keeps the nozzles unblocked.
+Cartridges can go bad before their expiration dates if your printer is not getting a regular workout.
+Never leave an unused ink cartridge in your printer for too long!
+Try printing a page or two a week to keep your cartridges active.

-Because ink and toner can be so costly, there is often a tendency to stock up and save, or take advantage of great deals and buy a larger quantity to store in the office supply room.
-Within reason, this strategy may be fine, but it’s good to realize that where and how you store your printing supplies can also affect their lifespan.
+Because ink and toner can be so costly, there is a tendency to stock up.
+We all want to save or take advantage of great deals.
+Within reason, this strategy may be fine.
+But it’s important to realize that where and how you store your printing supplies also affects their lifespan.

-General consensus is exposure to air and climate changes can degrade the ink or toner’s composition.
+In general, exposure to air and climate changes can degrade the ink or toner’s composition.
 Nevertheless, you can certainly keep unopened ink and toner supplies up to about two years after purchase, if they are stored properly.
-Keep your ink and toner in its original, factory-sealed packaging until the time comes to install it.
-Store them in neutral climate conditions such as a well-ventilated storage closet, away from direct sunlight, to help prevent evaporation and maintain the integrity of the ink for longer time period.
+Keep your ink and toner in its original, factory-sealed packaging.
+Store them in neutral conditions, such as a well-ventilated storage closet.
+Keep printing supplies away from direct sunlight to help prevent evaporation and maintain the integrity of the ink for longer time period.

 Think Before You Buy

-Business owners may need to think twice about ordering cartridges in advance, and those that don’t do high volume printing might be better off over the long run to purchases closer to the needs.
+Business owners may need to think twice about ordering cartridges in advance.
+Those that don’t do high volume printing might be better off making purchases as needed.

-Buying genuine OEM ink and toner cartridges also offers a better chance at quality and longevity, and those printed dates on a name brand manufacturer’s package can be used as a guide.
-When buying ink or toner that has been refilled or from off-brand or generic companies, be aware that the product most likely has been altered in some way, and there can be no guarantee it will produce consistent results in the long term, and any expiration dates on such items may be meaningless.
+Buying genuine, OEM ink and toner cartridges also offers a better chance at quality and longevity.
+Tose printed dates on a name brand manufacturer’s package can be used as a guide.
+When buying ink or toner that has been refilled or from off-brand or generic companies, be aware that the product most likely has been altered in some way.
+There is no guarantee it will produce consistent results in the long term.
+Any expiration dates on such items may be meaningless.